0xQuantum9/WordMatrix/README.md

 * 📚 Custom word collection generation
 * 🤖 Automation workflows

-> **Use Eternyx only with systems, accounts, and data that you own or have explicit permission to test.**
+> **Use WordMatrix only with systems, accounts, and data that you own or have explicit permission to test.**

 **Generate • Combine • Expand**